Updated: February 5, 2023

 Use of Electronically-Delivered I-20s

 For F-1 students, you are allowed to use a printed, signed and dated I-20 copy sent to you via email for travel to the U.S. The original-signed I-20 is not required.
-However, you must print, sign and date the I-20 copy and keep the I-20 with your passport to present to U.S. immigration upon arrival.
+Keep the printed, signed and dated I-20 with your passport to present to U.S. immigration upon arrival.

 For J-1 students, the original-signed hard copy DS-2019 is required for entry to the U.S.